elia-idp/item_recommendation/README.md

 # Item Recommendation

-We use item recommendation system in Elia real-time to determine which target words have the priority to be used in exercises.
+We use item recommendation system in Elia to determine which target words have the priority to be used in exercises.
 We have 16k target works a.k.a lemposes in Elia (lempos = lemma + pos, e.g. work_NOUN).
 However, in any moment some of the words will have higher probability to be forgotten by the users.
 Therefore, the lemposes to be practiced by the users in exercises have a probability of forgetting value calculated by a machine learning model (this model has already been trained).
 The goal of this task is to create a code which would integrate this ML algorithm with our systems of databases.
 The integration pipeline should 1) retrieve users' data with the lemposes (words) from a table that would serve as an input to the trained ML model, 2) run the model to calculate the probability of forgetting and 3) store this output in a user table.
 It should be run for each user and each lempos(words) that they have seen.
 This is a real-time process which is repeated on regular basis (we might have 50 such instances in one second).
 Hence, it should be optimised as much as possible.